Puttanesca Pasta Sauce Recipe

 If you’ve heard that this sauce gets its name from, how do you say “Ladies of the Night”, you’re probably correct, but also you should also read this article about another possible way it may have gotten this name.
 If you ask me, I like the plausibility that it gets its name from finding convenient pantry ingredients and throwing it together, simple, unadorned.

 Some variations of Spaghetti alla Puttanesca (like those from Naples) are made without anchovies.
 But there is always loads of garlic!
-Here in the US, it is traditional to make it with the anchovies.
+Here in the US, it is traditional to make it with anchovies.

-How To Make Puttanesca Sauce
+How To Make This Puttanesca Sauce Recipe

 - Have your can of tomatoes open and ready to go before you start cooking!
 You’ll need to add it to the skillet to prevent the garlic from browning too much and you won’t have time to open it once you add the garlic.